g00414253/fpga-vga-verilog_EvanDuffy/index.md

 categories: demo
 ---

 System on Chip Design & Verification FPGA VGA Driver Project to display graphics on a 640x480 display,Using Vivado and Verilog.
+The synthesis and implementations have been run successfully with some warnings, and the design has been verified with no fails in the endpoints in the timing analysis.
+This project set up can be used to create custom VGA imaging.

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.
+The project set-up involes developing a FPGA VGA driver by using Vivado.
+Within the project the target is an Artix-7 FPGA (part xc7a35tcpg236-1) by using Verilog as the design language.

 <img src="https://raw.githubusercontent.com/g00414253/fpga-vga-verilog_EvanDuffy/main/docs/assets/images/ProjectSummary.png">
 ### **Template Code**